iBeeXYZ/ClienThings/README.md

 ```
 #consumables: Enables or disables consumable prediction
-#consumables_MaxDistance: Maximum distance (in blocks) between the client and the server for the end-of-consumption sound(s) to be ignored.
+#consumables_MaxDistance: Maximum distance (in blocks) between the client and the server for the end-of-consumption sound(s) to be ignored
-#consumables_MaxTime: Maximum time (in ms) the server has to play the end-of-consumption sound(s) to be ignored.
+#consumables_MaxTime: Maximum time (in ms) the server has to play the end-of-consumption sound(s) to be ignored
+#cooldowns: Enables or disables cooldowns prediction
 #debugMode: Debug mode (for developers)
 #elytras: Enables or disables elytras prediction
+#firework: Enables or disables firework prediction
+#firework_MaxDistance: Maximum distance (in blocks) between the client and the server for the firework sound to be ignored
+#firework_MaxTime: Maximum time (in ms) the server has to delete the firework
+#optout: Enables or disables the opt-out

 consumables=true
-consumables_MaxDistance=0.2
+consumables_MaxDistance=0.3
 consumables_MaxTime=3200
+cooldowns=true
 debugMode=false
 elytras=true
+firework=true
+firework_MaxDistance=2.0
+firework_MaxTime=3200
+optout=true
 ```

 </details>